jacklotusho/MVSCommand/README.md

 To install:
 - copy the files to z/OS Unix System Services directory.
 For this example, we assume it is /u/ibmuser/MVSCommand
 - cd to the directory (/u/ibmuser/MVSCommand)
+- determine what program object library (PDSE) that you want to write the MVSCMD authorized program to.
+It needs to already be in your LLA (Library LookAside) list
 - edit setenv.sh to point to the various MVS programs that will be tested, and to specify where your code was copied to.
 - edit build.sh if required to point to your C compiler and assembler, then run the script to build the program.
 - run build.sh: build.sh